danioxoli/HotSpotAnalysis_Plugin/README.md

 Go to `Plugins` -> `Install from ZIP`

 Select the downloaded zip folder and press `Install plugin`.
 The icon for the Hotspot Analysis plugin will appear in the list of the installed plugins.
 Tick the Checkbox to activate it.
-The plugin will apear in the Vector menu.
+The plugin will appear in the Vector menu.

 <!---
 In `All plugins` tab, look for `Hotspot Analysis` and tick the Checkbox.